 Not so bad, right?

-The only thing you’ll never to be mindful of is the small handful of new notes that you will be getting with the extra string.
+The only thing you’ll need to be mindful of is the small handful of new notes you will get with the extra string.
 Even with using a 5-string bass, you may find yourself using those notes only in select situations but still rely on the four original strings for the most part, so that should always keep things grounded and familiar for you.